-Jane Wilburn Sapp, musican and cultural worker, 2016
+Jane Wilburn Sapp, musician and cultural worker, 2016

 Visiting composers build a relationship with the Boston Children’s Chorus and the Boston area community in presenting new compositions and workshops that help in developing an appreciation for music and growing the choral cannon.
 The program hopes to contribute musically inspired, pedagogically informed works written for children’s choirs.

 Daniel Roumain and Marc Bamuthi Joseph, 2013.
 The Boston Children's Chorus (BCC) has co-commissioned a piece by Daniel Roumain in partnership with the Institute of Contemporary Art/Boston (ICA) to celebrate its tenth anniversary.
-Roumain worked with librettist Marc Bamuthi Joseph and choreographer Amy Seiwert to create of this new work for children's chorus and dance.
+Roumain worked with librettist Marc Bamuthi Joseph and choreographer Amy Seiwert to create this new work for children's chorus and dance.

 Stephen Feigenbaum, Composer.
 The Boston Children’s Chorus has enjoyed a long relationship with Stephen.
 He’s composed and arranged many works for our choirs.